 My post traumatic stress disorder began in my horrific childhood.
 My method of feeling safe may be more effective for people with similar backgrounds.
 I had to cope with horrific actions from one person.
 Military veterans, on the other hand, cope with horrific actions from tens, hundreds, or thousands of people.
-Vets with PTSD from war experiences may need different methods or more than one method for feeling safe.
-Service dogs, for instance, mean many vets can take less medication and live with fewer unsettling surprises.
-Service dogs also provide breathing room in social situations, putting themselves between their vet and other people.
-Vets can use their dogs’ need for walks as a reason to leave when a social situation becomes overwhelming.
+Veterans with PTSD from war experiences may need different methods or more than one method for feeling safe.
+Service dogs, for instance, mean many veterans can take less medication and live with fewer unsettling surprises.
+Service dogs also provide breathing room in social situations, putting themselves between their veteran and other people.
+Veterans can use their dogs’ need for walks as a reason to leave when a social situation becomes overwhelming.
 Service dog organizations include Hero Dogs, K9s for Warriors, Patriot PAWS, and Pets for Vets.
 Perhaps vets could combine service dogs with finding their safety experience for even greater relief.
 Victims of crime would have experiences closer to mine, since I am the victim of attempted murder.

 Farming is another way for vets to get past their PTSD.

 Civilians can help veterans with PTSD through new hobbies, new activities, new social groups, and new peer groups.